MicrosoftDocs/sql-docs/docs/relational-databases/performance/query-store-hints.md

 |QueryStoreStatementHintSource|Source of Query Store hint (ex: "User")|

 > [!Note]
-> During the Query Store Hints public preview, these XML elements will be available only via the output of the T-SQL commands [SET STATISTICS XML](../../t-sql/statements/set-statistics-xml-transact-sql.md) and [SET SHOWPLAN XML](../../t-sql/statements/set-showplan-xml-transact-sql.md).
+> During the Query Store hints public preview, these XML elements will be available only via the output of the T-SQL commands [SET STATISTICS XML](../../t-sql/statements/set-statistics-xml-transact-sql.md) and [SET SHOWPLAN XML](../../t-sql/statements/set-showplan-xml-transact-sql.md).

 ## Examples